amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 - **Setup:** CTI Adapter validation is performed upon initialization and will inform the user of common misconfigurations.
 - **Setup:** Additional CTI Script examples are provided.
 - **Setup:** The ability to place the lightning transcript view on Task, Contact Channel, and Contact Channel Analytics object has been added.
-- **Bugfix:** Updated whitelisting steps to address login popup issue.
+- **Bugfix:** Updated allowlisting steps to address login popup issue.
 - **Bugfix:** OmniChannel workload data not being usable has been resolved
 - **Bugfix:** CTI Attribute issue when processing multiple pieces of contact attribute data has been resolved.
 - **Bugfix:** The call transcript now scrolls within a fixed region rather than consuming vertical space.